Young Musicians' Summer School course content

 Skills-building workshops

 Challenge yourself with new skills and broaden your all-round musicianship.
 Choose from a range of workshop options, delve into a range of styles, techniques and approaches, and have lots of fun!
+You will also get to choose and take part in a 3 hour Taster Session as part of your summer school timetable.

 Jazz Fundamentals